mhasse1/rcforge/docs/design/050-Simplification-Overview.md

    - Added logic to handle path conflicts during XDG migration
    - Standardized file permissions (700 for directories/executables, 600 for configs)

+6. **Remove the Coddling Code**
+   - This code runs on Unix-like OSes.
+Keep in mind basic Unix tenants, for example,
+      - Build tools that do one thing well without unnecessary explanations.
+      - Build on potential users' expected knowledge (Assume we have knowledgable users that do not need their hands held)
+      - Write readable programs
+      - Use composition
+      - Build modular programs
+      - Write simple programs
+      - Write small programs
+      - Write transparent programs
+      - Avoid unnecessary output
+      - Write programs which fail in a way that is easy to diagnose
+      - Choose portability over efficiency.
+   - Assume the standard paths and files for rcForge exist - we know the intaller put them there - error if they do not, do not attempt to correct.

 ## Process Improvements

 1. **Installation Flow**